Its-Itachi/Updated_PIFuHD/README.md

 ## 📝 Notes

-- This version addresses runtime errors, checkpoint loading issues, and Colab compatibility problems
+- This version addresses runtime errors, checkpoint loading issues, and Python environment compatibility problems
 - Users can run the notebook directly without manual fixes
-- **Tip for Colab:** If your final cell does not produce output, run the entire notebook a second time to resolve Python import caching issues
+- **Tip:** If the final cell does not produce output, re-run the notebook to fix Python import caching issues
 - For feedback or suggestions, please open an **Issue**

+---

+## ⚖️ License

+This project is released under the **MIT License (© 2025 Jayesh Dethe)**.
+You are free to use and modify it with proper credit.

 ---